Collegium illustre: Academy

 Duke Christoph, who was a deeply religious Lutheran, wanted to expand the court school to an academy.
 Therefore, he instructed his court architect Georg Beer to erect a four-wing complex in the style of late renaissance between 1588–1592.
 The portal is at the corner of the streets Lange Gasse and Collegiumgasse.
 Above the portal, there is still the coat of arms of the Duchy of Württemberg from the year 1593.
 As Duke Christoph died in 1568, and his son Louis III, Duke of Württemberg died in 1593 childless, Frederick, Count of Mömpelgard - a branch of the House of Württemberg - became duke in 1593 and therefore opened the Collegium illustre on April 25, 1594.
 The first collegians were admitted on that day.
 Under the statutes of April 23, 1594 aristocrats, as well as bourgeois, could attend the academy.

 Two years later - on April 23, 1596, Duke Frederick I. changed the statutes of the Academy.
 From then on, aristocrats from all across Europe were admitted to the Academy.
 In 1609 the statutes were changed again.
 Henceforth only aristocrats were allowed to attend the Academy and only Aristocrats from the Holy Roman Empire.
 Therefore, it became a knight academy.

 In the year 1601 it was completely detached from the university and existed from then on as a legal, administrative and exempt corporation within the town, which served only for the education of young aristocrats.
 Instead of an academic director, the Academy was led by an aristocratic constable from that time on.
-At the Academy the young aristocrats were educated in horse-riding, equestrian volting, fencing, dancing according to the aristocratic education ideal.
+At the Academy the young aristocrats were educated in horse-riding, equestrian vaulting, fencing, dancing according to the aristocratic education ideal.
 Besides the prospectus of the university the aristocrats were also educated in history, politics, law, Roman Law, Feudal Law, State Law, Sciences, modern languages, military technology and in the study of fortresses.

 The arcades and the spacious gallery courtyard were used for various events.
 The training in the courtyard could be watched from the floors.
 In the south western part of the building there was a Jeu de paume court, where the aristocrats could play.
 As with Tennis a net was stretched across the room.
 At one side the net joined a gallery, which had a pent roof that was part of the court.
 From the gallery and the windows, spectator could watch the game.

 The Knight Academy had been the preferred educational institution for Protestant aristocrats from all across Europe, even Scandinavia, Poland, Hungary and the Habsburg monarchy.
 This changed in the course of the Thirty Years' War.
 In 1629, the Academy had to be closed temporarily, because the Catholic League occupied the Duchy and emperor Ferdinand II issued the Edict of Restitution.
 Throughout the Counter-Reformation Jesuits came into town.
 There were attempts to convert the Knights Academy into a Jesuit College.
 Though the Jesuits moved to Rottenburg in 1649.